elisagzhang/Assignment1/README.md

 This the main website for student health and wellness at UCLA.
 The website provides news, resources, and services pertaining to health and healthcare for students at UCLA.
-The website also leads to the Patient Portal, which requires students to login in order to make appointment and view and update their personal health information.
+The website also leads to the Patient Portal, which requires students to login in order to make appointments and view/update their personal health information.

 ![Screen Shot 2019-10-15 at 10 37 30 AM](https://user-images.githubusercontent.com/56327279/66856613-76b18d80-ef3a-11e9-9d3a-8dac400a6212.png)